Trial advocacy: Persuasion

-The general principles that enable an advocate to make the jurors more receptive to his claims.
+The general principles that enable an advocate to make the jurors more receptive to his or her claims.

 Mock trial

-In mock trial, students take responsibility for the prosecution/plaintiff or defense case in a trial presented using fabricated evidence, and role-players as witnesses and faculty or volunteers as judge or jury.
-It evaluates the participants’ skills in argument, evidence handling, and examination of witnesses, but omits jury selection and strategic matters.
-Mock trial differs from moot court in that moot court practices appellate argument, and so involves no handling of witnesses or evidence, but rather is an exercise in legal research and oral advocacy.
+In mock trials, students take responsibility for the prosecution/plaintiff or defense case in a trial presented using fabricated evidence, and role-players as witnesses and faculty or volunteers as judge or jury.
+It evaluates the participants' skills in argument, evidence handling, and examination of witnesses but omits jury selection and strategic matters.
+Mock trial differs from moot court in that moot court practices appellate argument and so involves no handling of witnesses or evidence, but instead is an exercise in legal research and oral advocacy.

 Basic trial strategy

 The means of organizing a case into a clear and complete presentation.